 Office: City Councilor District: 4 (Wards 8 & 10) Address: 7 Lucian Street Worcester, MA 01603 Office Number: 508-799-1049 Email: RiveraSA@worcesterma.gov

-Dr. Sarai Rivera of 7 Lucian Street is serving her fifth two-year term as District Four Councilor.
+Dr. Sarai Rivera of 7 Lucian Street is serving her sixth two-year term as District Four Councilor.
 Councilor Rivera has worked professionally within the Worcester Community in the field of human services and mental health since 1988 and has extensive experience in the areas of community mental health, and interventions for multicultural populations in urban settings as well as community organizing.
 She has specialized in crisis interventions, trauma, group work, individual therapy and pastoral counseling for adults, adolescents and families.
 She has developed and implemented clinical and psycho-educational programs for adolescents and adults with a joint publication in 1997 in the American Psychiatric Association (Nuevos Horizontes a Latino Day Program).

 District Four generally includes the following neighborhoods: Green Island, Kelley Square, lower Vernon Hill, the Canal District south of Kelley Square, Four Corners, Main South, South Worcester, Piedmont, Crown Hill, downtown west of Main Street, Gardner/Kilby/Hammond, Clark University, Webster Square and Highland Street east of Park Avenue.